PedruuH/RSTP-RTP-Redes-2/README.md

 Licensing
 ----
-Copyright 2020 Pedro Henrique R M Santos.
+Copyright 2020 Pedro Henrique R M Santos, Luiz Felipe Gonçalves B. Viana and Windysson de Souza Dezanete.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.